smith-nekrald/car-credit-loans/README.md

 This project addresses the problem of issuing a credit loan for the purpose of purchasing a car.
 The dataset was openly presented on a competition the author has opportunity to participate at by one of the Belarusian banks (more precisely, BNB-bank, or Belaruski Narodny Bank).
-This bank is specialized on medium-small business operations, industrial and personal loans, and is considered one of the most persistent links between the Republics of Belarus and Georgia.
-The main personal credit directions of BNB bank are car loans (9 credit lines) and mortgages (4 credit lines).
+This bank was specialized on medium-small business operations, industrial and personal loans, and was considered one of the most persistent links between the Republics of Belarus and Georgia.
+The main personal credit directions of BNB bank were car loans (9 credit lines) and mortgages (4 credit lines).

 The competition was called Imaguru Datathon 2019, and was held in Minsk, Belarus by Imaguru Startup Hub.
 After the dataset is revealed, the teams have 3 days to